Riders to The Sea - Odin, written by Linda Munson

 "A clear example is Lindow Man, a young male of Iron Age date (c.
 300 BC ), who suffered severe blows to his head, was garroted and had his throat cut before being thrust face down in a shallow pool in Lindow Moss, Cheshire; before he died he may have eaten a ritual meal consisting of a whole meal bread..."
 (Green, 68).

 The story of Christ is a reversal of these sacrifices.
-The enemies of God put him to death.
+The enemies of God put him to death, rather than an angry god being appeased by the death of its adherents.

-Here are some examples of senseless and viciously cruel religious practices of the ancients:
+Here are some examples from the Christian Bible of senseless and viciously cruel religious practices of the ancients:

 The footnote for this text reads: